-Although a divorce will bring your relationship as a couple to an end, it will not change your relationship as parents.
+Although divorce will bring your relationship as a couple to an end, it will not change your relationship as a parent.
 Children should not be leveraged and should not be exposed to the proceedings.

-You will always have to maintain some form of relationship with your former spouse in the future for the sake of the children, remember there will be potential weddings, grandchildren etc. in the future.
+You will always have to maintain some form of relationship with your former spouse in the future for the sake of the children, remember there will be potential weddings, graduations, and grandchildren in the future.

 There are many ways for separated couples to keep conflict to a minimum.
-Once the divorce process has begun, you may consider living apart or minimise the time you spend together.
+Once the divorce process has begun, you may consider living apart or minimising the time you spend together.

-Attending court is not the only way to deal with financial and children issues at the end of a marriage.
-Usually court proceedings are expensive and distressing.
-Not to mention time consuming and you usually will need to follow a schedule set out by the courts.
+Attending court is not the only way to deal with financial and child issues at the end of a marriage.
+Usually, court proceedings are expensive and distressing.
+Not to mention time-consuming, and you will generally need to follow a schedule set out by the courts.

-It’s also important you seek support from friends and family and do not try and deal with the whole divorce process alone.
-Your Solicitor will be there to support you every step of the way, but they will not be with you at home.
+It’s also important you seek support from friends and family and not try to deal with the whole divorce process alone.
+Your solicitor will be there to support you every step of the way, but they will not be with you at home.

-Howells Solicitors have one of the largest family law teams in the region, have a number of Resolution accredited Solicitors and Solicitors trained in Collaborative Law.
-Howells’ Solicitors also specialise in matters involving complex financial settlements and matters involving children.
+Howells Solicitors is one of the largest family law teams in the region, with a number of Resolution-accredited solicitors as well as solicitors trained in collaborative law.
+Howells’ Solicitors also specialise in matters involving complex financial settlements and issues involving children.